SportWizard/Learning/Machine Learning/Reinforcement Learning.md

 # What is reinforcement learning?
-**Definition:** Uses feedback as reward or punishment to train the model.
+Reinforcement learning is a type of [[Machine Learning]] that uses feedback as reward or punishment to train the model.
 These feedback are collected and used in real-time

 **Models**:
 -